-in morey Mitigating Actions: Risk remains of the challenge that the MIJB can deliver transformation and efficiencies at the pace required whilst dealing with the pressures that are emerging as a result of the pandemic.
-Financial information is reported regularly to both the MIJB, Senior Management Team and System Leadership Group.
-The Chief Officer and Chief Financial Officer (CFO) continue to engage in finance discussions with key personnel of both NHS Grampian and Moray Council.
-These conversations have continued throughout the pandemic phase.
+The Chief Officer and Chief Financial Officer (CFO) continue to engage in finance discussions with key personnel of NHS Grampian and Moray Council.
+These conversations have continued through the pandemic phase.
 Chief Officer and CFO will continue to engage with the partner organisations in respect of the financial position throughout the year.
 Cross partnership performance meetings are in with partner CEOs, Finance Directors and the Chair/Vice Chair of the IJB.
-The focus for the remainder 2021/22 will be close monitoring to assess the continuing impacts of Covid-19 and the costs of remobilisation in addition to identifying further efficiencies and seeking IJB approval.
-In November 2021, Scottish Government announced new funding to support IJB's through the winter period and beyond.
-Officer are currently analysing opportunities for the most appropriate use of the funding that will have the most significant impact on the Moray population.
-Assurances: MIJB oversight and scrutiny of budget.
+The focus for 2021/22 will be close monitoring to assess the continuing impacts of Covid-19 and the costs of remobilisation in addition to identifying further efficiencies and seeking IJB approval Assurances: MIJB oversight and scrutiny of budget.
 Reporting through MIJB, NHS Grampian Board and Moray Council.
-Gaps in assurance: None known Current performance: For the 2021/22 financial year, an overspend will be reported at the end of the first quarter.
-This will be reported to the IJB on 25 November 2021.
+Gaps in None known assurance: Current For the 2021/22 financial year an overspend will be reported at the end of the first quarter.
+This will be reported to the performance: IJB on 30 September 2021.
 In the previous year, reliance has been place on Covid - 19 funding to support under-delivery of savings will has been drawn-down to create a general reserve.
-The CFO is working the recently announced funding to align appropriately, to the additional capacity being put into the system around care at home.
+This has been required to support a balanced budget for 2021/22 and it is yet unknown whether SG will provide support for this in the current year.
 Comments: Senior managers to work with Chief Officer and Chief Financial Officer to address the continuing financial challenge, continuing to seek efficiencies and opportunities for real transformation and forecast overspend as we progress through the current pandemic.
 Through reporting, regular updates will be provided to the MIJB, Moray Council and NHS Grampian as part of the risk sharing arrangement in place.

+3 3

-3 Description of Risk: Inability to recruit and retain qualified and experienced staff to provide and maintain sustainable, safe care, whilst ensuring staff are fully able to manage change resulting from response to external factors such as the impact of Covid and the actions that will arise from the recommendations from the Independent Review of Adult Social Care 2021.
+Description of Risk: Human Resources (People): Inability to recruit and retain qualified and experienced staff to provide and maintain sustainable, safe care, whilst ensuring staff are fully able to manage change resulting from response to external factors such as the impact of Covid and the actions that will arise from the recommendations from the Independent Review of Adult Social Care 2021.

+Lead: Chief Officer

+Risk Rating: Low/ medium/ high/ very high

+Risk Movement: Increase/ decrease/ no change NO CHANGE